Background pattern

 • Changes in blood test results:

-• An increase in potassium levels in the blood, especially if you already have kidney problems or heart failure.
-If this is severe, you will feel tired, weak, have irregular heartbeats, or tingling.
+• An increase in blood potassium levels, especially if you already have kidney problems or heart failure.
+If this is severe, you may feel tired, weak, have irregular heartbeats, or feel tingling.

-• Effects on kidney function, especially if you already have kidney problems or heart failure.
-In very rare cases, kidney failure may occur.
+• Affecting your kidney function, especially if you already have kidney problems or heart failure.
+In rare cases, kidney failure has been reported.

-• Intestinal angioedema: swelling in the intestine that presents symptoms such as abdominal pain, nausea, vomiting, and diarrhea.
+• Intestinal angioedema: swelling in the intestine with symptoms such as abdominal pain, nausea, vomiting, and diarrhea.

 • Swelling of the face, lips, tongue, and/or throat.

 • A decrease in red or white blood cells.
-You may feel tired, have an infection, or fever.
+You may feel tired, have an infection, or have a fever.

 • Itching.